 Finding and punishing a Metaverse criminal

 Another significant issue is finding criminals who will be operating in Metaverse.
 Unlike the real world, you can’t see a criminal’s face in Meta.
 Yes, you can see one’s Metaverse identity or even dig deeper and find the IP address, but it likely will not help.
-Every professional fraudster will be using VPN or another technology to hide their identity and be secure during cybercrimes.
+Every professional fraudster will use VPN or another technology to hide their identity and be secure during cybercrimes.

 Metaverse Cybersecurity Solutions

-It might be too early to start talking about future cyber security solutions, but some of them are pretty obvious and can already be predicted.
+It might be too early to start talking about future cybersecurity solutions, but some of them are pretty obvious and can already be predicted.

 The simplest and most effective solution is the widespread adoption and use of proxies and VPN services.
 These tools will keep most of your personal information out of cybercriminals’ reach and provide better data privacy.
 In addition to that, antimalware companies will probably develop secure software specific to Metaverse, which will be essential.